An explanation of Mondrian's oeuvre by Michael Sciam

 1942

-This superimposition creates a three-dimensional effect with which Mondrian could hardly be satisfied, since one of his aims had been precisely the elimination of any perspective-based illusion of supposed and nonexistent third dimensions in order to express reality in the two real dimensions of painting.
+This superimposition creates a sort of three-dimensional effect with which Mondrian could hardly be satisfied, since one of his aims had been precisely the elimination of any perspective-based illusion of supposed and nonexistent third dimensions in order to express reality in the two real and concrete dimensions of painting.
 The problem arising as from this moment was to bring the three different planes of the yellow, red, and blue back onto a single plane.

-Re-establishing a single plane
+Re-establishing an homogeneous plane

 Neoplasticism, New York City, 1942, Piet Mondrian, Diagram C